 Today I’m going to share with you how to make a Sweatshirt blanket.
 The technique is similar to what you’d use to make a t-shirt quilt, but you don’t need any extra stabilizer.

-One of the most significant benefits to this project (vs. a t-shirt quilt) is that you can make the entire thing on your home sewing machine.
+One of the most significant benefits of this project (vs. a t-shirt quilt) is that you can make the entire thing on your home sewing machine.
 It’s not quilted!

 This tutorial is a bit different than some of the ones I’ve shared in the past.
-There is a YouTube video (subscribe to my channel HERE) which walks you through the entire construction process.
+There is a YouTube video that walks you through the entire construction process.

 [printfriendly]